-- Colonel Robert Kyd from the army regiment of the British East India Company also tried to cultivate Chinese seeds at the botanical garden that he founded (now named Indian Botanical Garden at Howrah in present day Kolkata) in 1780.
+- Colonel Robert Kyd from the army regiment of the British East India Company also tried to cultivate Chinese seeds at the botanical garden that he founded (now named Indian Botanical Garden at Howrah in present-day Kolkata) in 1780.

 - In 1823, Scottish explorer Robert Bruce discovered a native tea plant that was growing in the Upper Brahmaputra Valley and being brewed by the local Singhpho tribe.
 Assamese nobleman Maniram Dutta Barbhandari Baruah (also known as Maniram Dewan) gave this vital information to Robert and his brother.
 Maniram went on to become the first Indian to undertake private tea cultivation in Assam.

 - Although Robert Bruce died before he could get the plant officially classified, his brother Charles Alexander Bruce dispatched the tea samples to the Botanical Garden at Calcutta on Christmas Eve of 1834.
-On closer analysis, these were officially classified as a variation of the Chinese tea plant (Camellia sinensis var sinensis).
+On closer analysis, these were officially classified as a variation of the Chinese tea plant (Camellia sinensis var Sinensis).
 This plant was named Camellia sinensis var Assamica (Masters) Kitamura.

 History & Origin of Assam Tea

 Initially, the British felt that the Assam tea plant was inferior.
-But later they realised that the Chinese variety was unable to survive the hot weather conditions in Assam.
+But later they realized that the Chinese variety was unable to survive the hot weather conditions in Assam.
 Eventually, they decided to go ahead with the Assamese plant.

 By 1838, the first consignment of 12 chests of Assam tea had reached London.
-Subsequently (in February 1839) the Assam Company - the first joint stock tea company – was formed in London.
+Subsequently (in February 1839) the Assam Company – the first joint-stock tea company – was formed in London.
 This was followed by the setting up of other companies like George Williamson and Jorehaut Tea Company.